Participating in All Children - All Families

 Further, for private contract agencies, the participation process is going to be most helpful and applicable to those that are large enough to have the organizational infrastructure in place for policy and practice assessment and implementation.
 Smaller agencies (e.g., those with less than 25 or so employees) and/or those just getting started in service delivery may find the formal participation process doesn’t fit but they may still take advantage of project resources.

 In August, participants are given access to a customized Agency Self-Assessment tool (completed online) which assists them in measuring their current level of LGBTQ inclusion.
 The assessment focuses on seven key areas of policy and practice benchmarks.
 Participating agencies that demonstrate a minimum level of LGBTQ inclusion will be formally recognized at the end of the annual cycle and celebrated throughout the year as benchmarks are met.

-In addition to the assessment, ACAF provides group-based technical assistance sessions to facilitate learning between and among participating agencies as they work toward benchmarks.
-These TA sessions are organized around the seven key policy/practice areas and offered August through March during the annual cycle.
+In addition to the assessment, ACAF provides individualized technical assistance as well as group-based sessions to facilitate learning between and among participating agencies as they work toward benchmarks.
+These TA sessions are organized around the seven key policy/practice areas and offered during the annual cycle.
 Participating agencies also enroll staff members in All Children - All Families Webinar Series to provide professional development opportunities specific to LGBTQ inclusion.

 Participating agencies are recognized at three different levels of inclusion, depending on the extent to which they have implemented LGBTQ inclusive policies and affirming practices - and ACAF provides resources and technical assistance to help agencies at all levels.
 This recognition enhances agencies’ efforts to establish a track record of LGBTQ inclusion and build meaningful relationships with LGBTQ communities in their area.

 Team Building & Preparation

 All Children - All Families encourages agencies to select a team of staff members who will collaborate on leading the organization’s participation process.
 Depending on an agency’s size, this could be as small as a two-person team, or as large as a 15-person steering committee (for larger, public agencies).
 Before beginning the process, this team should be identified.